Selected Poems of Robert Graves edited by Michael Longley

 In a New (bloody) Army he couldn’t understand.

 He was, apparently, incapable of learning from experience.
-He certainly should have done; he had enough opportunity.
+He certainly should have done, having had enough opportunity.

 The murderous robin